ibersanoMS/api-management-benchmarking-sample/docs/walk-through.md

 |431|14|
 |447|15|

-Next, we run the same test using the API Management endpoint.
-Requests are now being proxied through API Management to the backend application.
-This will help us measure any latency to change in performance added by API Management.
-As we can see, the results are similar:
+Next, we ran the same benchmark test using the API Management endpoint so requests were being proxied through API Management to the backend application.
+This scenario is an "end-to-end" or "system" test that is representative of how our API would be deployed in production.
+The results help us measure any latency or change in performance added by API Management and the Azure network.
+As we can see, the results are similar.
+This indicates that the net effect of API Management on the system performance at this design load is zero or very close to zero.

 |Throughput (RPS)|Average Response Time (ms)|
 |---|---|